From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Experiments

-\paragraph{Results.} To visualize the structure of the moment vector space, we use t-SNE to project the 9-dimensional moment vectors into a 2D plane, as shown in Figure~\ref{fig:tsne_single}.
 In these plots, each point represents a graph sampled from one of seven graphon distributions, and the stars denote the ground-truth moment vectors $v(W_k)$ for each underlying graphon $W_k$.
 The visualizations empirically confirm our theoretical framework.
 According to Theorem~\ref{thm:moment}, the distance between the empirical moment vectors of two sampled graphs, $\hat{v}(G_1)$ and $\hat{v}(G_2)$, is influenced by two primary factors, namely the distance between their underlying graphons, $d_{\text{cut}}(W_1, W_2)$, and a sampling error term which decreases as the number of nodes $n$ grows.
 In the \emph{varying} size scenario (Figure~\ref{fig:tsne_single}(a)), the higher variance in graph sizes leads to more diffuse clusters, as smaller graphs introduce larger sampling errors.
 Conversely, in the \emph{fixed} size scenario with $n=200$ (Figure~\ref{fig:tsne_single}(b)), the empirical vectors concentrate more tightly around their respective ground-truth means, forming more distinct and separable clusters.
 The separation between clusters is determined by the distance between their underlying graphons.
-Table~\ref{tab:gw_distances} (Appendix~\ref{app:exp_detail}) reports the pairwise Gromov–Wasserstein (GW) distances, used here as a practical proxy for the cut distance since the latter can be relaxed to the GW distance of step functions~\citep{gwb}.
+Table~\ref{tab:gw_distances} (Appendix~\ref{app:gt_graphon}) reports the pairwise Gromov-Wasserstein (GW) distances, used here as a practical proxy for the cut distance since the latter can be relaxed to the GW distance of step functions~\citep{gwb}.
 As expected, graphons 2 and 3 have a very small GW distance of $0.024$, reflected in the overlap of their green and red clusters, while graphons with larger distances, such as 0 and 4 ($0.530$), yield well-separated clusters.